ContainerSolutions/terraform-examples/CONTRIBUTING.md

     # removing temporary directory
     rm -rf ../terraform-examples-main-temp
     </pre>
-2. Check missing index files for any of the provider directories and add missing index files if there are any.
+2. Check missing index files for any of the provider directories and add missing index files if it's needed.
     <pre>
     ./release.sh
     </pre>